NAV on 2020/02/25

-The fund returned 3.42% for the first quarter of 2019 compared to the benchmark return of 2.44%.
-The year to date outperformance can mainly be attributed to the increased exposure to the US coupled with the weakening of the South African rand.
-The rand ended the quarter weaker, at R14.50/$, after trading at R14.38/$ at the end of 2018.
+The fund returned 5.38% for Q3 2019 (YTD: 10.24%) compared with the benchmark return of 7.77% (YTD: 11.61%).
+The portfolio’s weak performance during the third quarter was almost entirely due to the currency contribution.
+Duration provided significant absolute returns and came both from holdings of Treasuries as well as from emerging market bonds, with Mexican and Brazilian bonds powering the gains.
+The rand ended the quarter weaker at R15.17/$ after trading at R14.08/$ at the end of June 2019.
 The rand remains volatile due to economic uncertainty and a low growth environment in SA.

-The fund grew in market value from R844 million at the end of 2018 to R913 million at the end of March 2019.
+The fund grew in market value from R953 million at the end of June 2019 to R993 million at the end of September 2019.

 The commentary gives the views of the portfolio manager at the time of writing.
 Any forecasts or commentary included in this document are not guaranteed to occur.

 The STANLIB Global Bond Feeder Fund will be a specialist feeder fund portfolio.
 The Manager will